jcanalesluna/datacamp_blog_scraping/README.md

-# datacamp_blog_scraping
+# DataCamp Blog Scraping
-Python code to scrape DataCamp Blog
+Are you a DataCamp's Blog contributor and missing a page listing all your publications?
+This code makes the job for you.